first Year Scholarships

 About: The Nancy Billy Memorial Scholarship is funded by the family and friends of Nancy Billy.
 Nancy was the mother of two daughters who graduated from St. Paul School and St. Francis DeSales High School and was a longtime supporter of St. Francis DeSales.
 A $500 scholarship is awarded to one boy and one girl from St. Paul School who is active in community service and co-curricular activities, maintains a 3.0 GPA or above, and demonstrates financial need.

-About: This $1,000 renewable scholarship was created for an incoming freshman male from St. Matthew who best embodies the mission statement of St. Francis DeSales High School, and will contribute to the ongoing objective of a holistic educational experience in the Catholic tradition which prepares the mind, body and spirit of each student.
-The scholarship is intended for students with a commitment to community service and leadership, as well as academic accomplishment.
-For over 50 years, St. Francis DeSales has had a rich unmatched history and proud tradition of academic, co-curricular and athletic excellence.
-To be eligible for renewal, the scholarship recipient must maintain a 3.0 or higher GPA.
-In addition to the application below, please submit an essay on the following: There is an energy and passion that permeates everything we do at St. Francis DeSales.
-Our students are a community of thinkers, leaders, and achievers.
-What are some things you are passionate about that you hope to contribute to St. Francis DeSales?
+About: This $1,000 renewable scholarship was created for an incoming freshman male from one of St. Francis DeSales High School’s feeder schools who will contribute to the ongoing objective of a holistic educational experience in the Catholic tradition, which prepares the mind, body, and spirit of each student.
+The scholarship’s intent is for students with a commitment to community service and leadership, as well as academic accomplishment.
+For over 50 years, DeSales has had a rich unmatched history and proud tradition of academic, co-curricular and athletic excellence.
+To be eligible for renewal, the scholarship recipient must maintain a 3.0 or higher GPA

 About: This 4 year $1,000 renewable scholarship, for a St. Matthew or St. Matthias student, is funded by the Mulligan Family to honor their parent’s belief that Catholic education has an impact on how children will grow up to be Catholic adults.
 Tom and MaryKay and their 7 children along with their 20 grandchildren have all attended Catholic schools where they learned to appreciate the importance of Catholic education.
 In addition, all of the children and grandchildren have or will go through St. Francis DeSales High School.
 This scholarship honors their sacrifice and commitment to seeing their children educated in a Catholic setting.
 The scholarship’s intent is to financially assist practicing Catholics who participate in their parish and school.
 In addition to the application, please submit an essay on the following: How long have you attended a Catholic school, and why does your family think Catholic education is important?
 Share examples of how your family participates in the parish and school.
 You will also need to submit a Parish Priest Attestation form that can be found at www.sfdstlallions.org/mulliganscholarship.
 For scholarship renewal, students are expected to maintain a 3.0 GPA, remain in good conduct standing, and continue to be involved at the parish and school.